 Its main activity is to acquire and manage shares issued by entities engaged in the financial services industry and participate supervising their operations according to the LRAF.
-GFNorte and its Subsidiaries are supervised, depending on their activities, by the CNBV, the CNSF, the CONSAR and Banxico.
+GFNorte and its Subsidiaries are supervised, depending on their activities, by the CNBV, the CNSF and Banxico.
+Meanwhile, Afore XXI Banorte, subsidiary of Banorte, is regulated by the CONSAR.